AlexisTM/Simple-Json-PHP/README.md

 Licence
 --------

-This work is under GPLv2 licence.
-Short version : You have to add Alexis Paques in the credits, you are free to use, modify and redistribute but your code must be open-source.
+This work is under MIT licence.
+Short version : You have to add Alexis Paques in the credits but you can use it for closed-source commercial project.

-For any change (entreprises), feel free to contact me.

-mailto:alexis.paques@gmail.com

 What next ?
 ---------

 The next step is obviously to add routes, which is needed to make a powerful API.

 References